scheidelg/deskbackup/pages/blog.md

 ## 04/24 - Shallow Copy vs. Deep Copy, and copyObject

-While writing Javascript functions to validate and manipulate application configurations, where those configurations are represented in memory as Javascript objects, I needed to perform a deep copy of Javascript objects.
+While writing JavaScript functions to validate and manipulate application configurations, where those configurations are represented in memory as JavaScript objects, I needed to perform a deep copy of the objects.

 ### Shallow Copy vs. Deep Copy